KFI: Full service radio format

 1959 station advertisement, displaying its extensive nighttime coverage.

 In the 1950s, sponsors began a gradual migration from radio to television, reducing radio advertising revenue, and less money became available for quality radio network entertainment programming.
 NBC and the other radio networks began dropping large-budget entertainment shows in favor of news and information programming.
 "NBC News on the Hour" and "Emphasis" became the network staples as entertainment programs were slowly phased out.

-NBC radio affiliates like KFI had to decide whether to reduce or eliminate their network connections in order to maintain profits.
+NBC radio affiliates like KFI had to decide whether to reduce or eliminate their network connections to maintain profits.
 KFI began using disc jockeys playing phonograph records.
 KFI programming transitioned during this period from block programming, often featuring 15-minute shows, to a full service middle of the road format.
 Popular disk jockeys played records and chatted about local events, interspersed with aggressive local news and sports coverage.
 The station also carried Monitor, the NBC network's weekend radio service.

 In the 1980s, as FM replaced AM radio as the primary source for contemporary music, KFI became a news and information outlet.
 KFI was the flagship station for the Los Angeles Chargers professional football team during its inaugural year in the American Football League in 1960, when the team was based in Los Angeles, before spending the next five decades in San Diego.
 From 1960 to 1973, the station was the radio flagship station of the Los Angeles Dodgers baseball team.
 KFI aired all the games as well as feeding the play-by-play broadcasts to other stations in the Southwest.

 KFI's founder, Earle C. Anthony, died on August 6, 1961.
 In April 1972, KFI celebrated its 50th birthday.
 Festivities included a 12-hour special, featuring interviews and commentaries from many former NBC Radio personalities.